lgeurts/lgeurts.github.io/_drafts/2021-11-02-aws-high-performance-cloud-gaming.md

 <img src="/assets/aws-parsec-setup/vpc-successfully-created.png" width="654">

 5. The default VPC is automatically configured to allow Internet access.
-You can see that my default VPC has an ID of vpc-01fe1843d2da4b0e4.
+You can see that my VPC has an ID of vpc-01fe1843d2da4b0e4.
 If I click on the Internet Gateways tab, you can see that there's an Internet gateway attached to my default VPC.
 I did not create this Internet gateway.
 AWS created the gateway automatically at the time that I set up my subscription.

 <img src="/assets/aws-parsec-setup/vpc-internet gateway.png" width="654">